helpisdev/shell/README.md

-# my-shell
+# my-shell_

-Educational project with the purpose of exploring basic **POSIX** functionality and better understanding the inner workings of operating systems and the shell.
+Educational project with the purpose of exploring basic **POSIX** functionality and better understanding the inner workings of operating systems and the shell_.